 - Boston Scientific Corporation in its $435 million acquisition of Symetis, a Swiss structural heart company focused on minimally-invasive transcatheter aortic valve implantation devices.
 Lead counsel in obtaining worldwide antitrust clearance for the transaction.

 - AMC Entertainment Inc. in its $1.1 billion acquisition of Carmike Cinemas, creating the largest movie exhibitor in the US and world.
 Lead counsel in obtaining DOJ clearance for the transaction.

-- Boston Scientific Corporation in its $210 million acquisition of EndoChoice.
-Lead counsel in obtaining antitrust clearance for the transaction.
+- The Kroger Co. in its acquisition of certain Farm Fresh stores from SUPERVALU.
+Lead counsel in obtaining FTC clearance for the transaction.

 - Boston Scientific Corporation in its $1.6 billion acquisition of American Medical Systems' urology portfolio from Endo International.
 Lead counsel in obtaining worldwide antitrust clearance, including developing a strategy to avoid a "Second Request" in the United States.